gazoodle/gecko-home-assistant/README.md

 # Version History

 ## v0.1.21
+ - Prevent various entities (such as reminder dates) from being included in scenes as this would make reminders a bit pointless.
+This was belt and braces really since the date platform doesn't support scene restore, but in doing this, there were other entities that were being used that would have potentially caused problems.

 ## v0.1.20
  - Support changing date for reminders.
 A simple button to reset was originally considered, but